awsdocs/amazon-emr-release-guide/doc_source/emr-presto-considerations.md

 With Amazon EMR release version 5\.12\.0 and later, Presto can use EMRFS, and this is the default configuration\.
 For more information, see [Using EMR File System \(EMRFS\)](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-fs.html) in the *Amazon EMR Management Guide*\.
 With earlier release versions, PrestoS3FileSystem is the only option\.

 Using EMRFS has benefits\.
 You can use a security configuration to set up encryption for EMRFS data in Amazon S3\.
-You can also use EMRFS authorization\.
-For more information, see [Understanding Encryption Options](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-data-encryption-options.html) and [EMRFS Authorization for Data in Amazon S3](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-emrfs-authz.html) in the *Amazon EMR Management Guide*\.
+You can also use IAM roles for EMRFS requests to Amazon S3\.
+For more information, see [Understanding Encryption Options](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-data-encryption-options.html) and [Configure IAM Roles for EMRFS Requests to Amazon S3](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-emrfs-iam-roles.html) in the *Amazon EMR Management Guide*\.

+**Note**
+A configuration issue can cause Presto errors when querying underlying data in Amazon S3 with Amazon EMR release version 5\.12\.0\.
+This is because Presto fails to pick up configuration classification values from `emrfs-site.xml`\.
+As a workaround, create an `emrfs` subdirectory under `usr/lib/presto/plugins/hive-hadoop2/`, create a symlink in `usr/lib/presto/plugins/hive-hadoop2/emrfs` to the existing `/usr/share/aws/emr/emrfs/conf/emrfs-site.xml` file, and then restart the presto\-server process \(`sudo presto-server stop` followed by `sudo presto-server start`\)\.

 You can override the EMRFS default and use the PrestoS3FileSystem instead\.
 To do this, use the `presto-connector-hive` configuration classification to set `hive.s3-file-system-type` to `PRESTO` as shown in the following example\.
 For more information, see [Configuring Applications](emr-configure-apps.md)\.